jclehner/bcm2-utils/README.md

 ###### Option 2: firmware shell

-If you have access to the firmware shell (`CM>`), and your firmware supports the `read_memory` command, you can dump RAM and memory-mapped flash.
+If you have access to the firmware shell (`CM>`), and your firmware supports the `read_memory` command, you can dump RAM (and thus memory-mapped flash).
 Speed is ~1.7 kilobyte/s.
 Make sure you're in the main menu (`cd /`) before running `bcm2dump`.